varyamereon/aviatorlogbooksite/privacy.md

     on the Services for the purpose of being able to offer you related or additional products and services.
 If you click on an affiliate link, a cookie will be placed on your browser to track any sales for purposes of commissions.</p>"
+- template: detail-content
+  block: text-1
+  headline: Links to other resources
+  content: "<p>The Services contain links to other resources that are not owned or
+    controlled by us.
+Please be aware that we are not responsible for the privacy practices of such other resources or third parties.
+We encourage you to be aware when you leave the Services and to read the privacy statements of each and every resource that may collect Personal Information.</p>"
 - template: 4-column-footer
   block: footer-2
   image: "/uploads/2021/04/01/websitelogoicon.svg"